badouralix/coding-best-practices/README.md

 1. This is a temporary solution
 1. TODO: fix it later

+## Reliability

+1. Want to know if your change will break prod?
+Ship it.
+Prod is the best testing environment because it's the closest thing to prod.

 ## Ownership

 1. You touch it, you own it